paulmooreparks/Xfer/README.md

 _Welcome to everyone who came here from [Hacker News](https://news.ycombinator.com/item?id=42114543).
 Thank you so much for all the great input and discussion!_

 Xfer is a data-serialization language that is designed to be a more flexible and more strictly-typed alternative to JSON.
-This project is still in its infancy and is quite experimental.
+This project is still in its infancy and is quite experimental, even exploratory.
 As it becomes a bit more concrete I'll add more details here.

 The code you'll find in this repository is also experimental.
 So far, I've built an [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer/Models/Elements), a [parser](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer/Services/Parser.cs), and a [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer/XferConverter.cs) as part of my [.NET Xfer Library](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer), but at the moment this code is completely not ready for prime time.
 It's not even thread safe yet!
 About once a week I'll completely refactor everything, so don't get terribly attached to anything you see here.
 However, if you do like some of the ideas, please [let me know](mailto:paul@parkscomputing.com).
 I'm always open to feedback.